-OAuth 2.0 scopes and API authorization with resource servers - Amazon Cognito
+Scopes, M2M, and APIs with resource servers - Amazon Cognito

 After you configure a domain for your user pool, Amazon Cognito automatically provisions an OAuth 2.0 authorization server and a hosted web UI with sign-up and sign-in pages that your app can present to your users.
-For more information see Add an app client and set up the hosted UI.
+For more information see User pool managed login.
 You can choose the scopes that you want the authorization server to add to access tokens.
 Scopes authorize access to resource servers and user data.

 A resource server is an OAuth 2.0 API server.
 To secure access-protected resources, it validates that access tokens from your user pool contain the scopes that authorize the requested method and path in the API that it protects.
 It verifies the issuer based on the token signature, validity based on token expiration time, and access level based on the scopes in token claims.
-User pools present scopes in the access-token claim scope.
-For more information about the claims in Amazon Cognito access tokens, see Using the access token.
+User pool scopes are in the access token scope claim.
+For more information about the claims in Amazon Cognito access tokens, see Understanding the access token.

 About scopes